 Innovations and best practices in water conservation, water policy and water efficiency technologies, not only in the US, but also in Australia, Canada and Germany.

 Speaking videos and television interviews, speaking testimonials, and information about his books are available here.
-For more information about Jerry Yudelson and his speaking topics, experience, fees and availability, please call 408-865-0888, or send us an email message here.
+To get the most up-to-date information about Jerry Yudelson and to explore engaging him as a speaker, contact him here and visit his website here and here.

 A Division Of